-In vitro fertilization is the process of fertilizing an egg and sperm outside the uterus in a laboratory, with this seeking to obtain already fertilized embryos that can develop in a maternal uterus until pregnancy is achieved.
+In vitro fertilization It is the process of fertilization of an ovum and a sperm outside the uterus in a laboratory, with this we seek to obtain already fertilized embryos that can develop in a maternal uterus until pregnancy is achieved.

-Our main goal is to make the illusions of our patients a reality; each case is different, that is why at Celagem we seek to give you a special and personalized treatment, always looking for your well-being and guaranteeing to achieve the pregnancy.
+Our main objective is to make the illusions of our patients a reality; Each case is different, that is why at Celagem we seek to give you a special and personalized treatment, always looking for your well-being and guaranteeing that you achieve pregnancy.
 Our team of medical professionals will help you determine the most appropriate technique for your case, we understand your reality.

-- Patients who have had an artificial insemination treatment.
+- Those patients who have had an artificial insemination treatment.

 - Women with some loss or injury to their fallopian tubes, in which the natural fertilization process occurs.

-- Women with advanced endometriosis which has consequences for the tubes as well as their oocyte quality.
+- Women with advanced endometriosis which has consequences in the tubes as well as in their oocyte quality.

 - Limited number of oocytes and poor quality of them.

-- Poor quality in embryos with suspected male factor as the main cause.
+- Poor quality in embryos suspected of a male factor as the main cause.

-- Men who carry a genetic disease that cannot be studied in the embryo.
+- Men who carry a genetic disease which cannot be studied in the embryo.

-- Women who want to be single mothers.
+- Women who wish to be single mothers.

-In order for the patient not to feel any discomfort, this procedure is performed in the operating room under sedation and is only done after checking that the follicles and endometrium are at the right time and there are an adequate number of eggs , a final injection of the HCG hormone is given which allows oocyte maturation to occur in the same way as in a natural ovulation cycle.
+In order that the patient does not feel any type of discomfort, this procedure is performed in the operating room under sedation and is only done after verifying that the follicles and the endometrium are at the right time and there is an adequate number of eggs, A last injection of the hormone HCG is administered which allows oocyte maturation to occur in the same way as in a natural ovulation cycle.
 This procedure lasts approximately 15 minutes.
-At the end, the patient can rest a little and can go home waiting for our call where we inform them of the result of extraction and fertilization.
+At the end, the patient can rest a little and can go home to wait for our call where we inform them of the result of the extraction and fertilization.

-This process occurs once we have the eggs and sperm obtained through a semen sample by the partner or a donor.
-And it is given either through conventional InVitro Fecundation or by ICSI technique in which a living sperm is inserted with the help of a pipette inside the egg.
+This process occurs once we have the eggs and sperm obtained through a semen sample by the couple or a donor.
+And it occurs either through conventional InVitro Fertilization or by ICSI technique in which a live sperm is introduced with the help of a pipette into the ovule.

-At Celagem we are interested in the well-being of our patients so we are very aware of how it feels after the puncture.
+At Celagem we are interested in the well-being of our patients, so we are very aware of how you feel after the puncture.

-The result of fertilization results in embryos, which are observed in our laboratory daily, so they will be classified according to morphology and divisional capacity.
-Some embryos may become blocked during their development, considered to be non-optimal and will be discarded.
+The result of fertilization results in embryos, which are observed in our laboratory daily, in this way they will be classified according to morphology and division capacity.
+It is possible that some embryos become blocked during their development, these are considered non-optimal and will be discarded.

-At Celagem we have time-lapse technology which allows us to have a more detailed track of the development and absolute of the embryos.
+At Celagem we have time-lapse technology which allows us to have a more detailed and absolute monitoring of the development of the embryos.

 In this way we determine according to their quality and development which are the best embryos to transfer to the uterus and wait for them to be implanted and pregnancy is achieved.
-This process is called transfer, which is performed in the operating room without sedation since it does not produce pain and at the end the patient is informed of the date of completion of the pregnancy test.
+This process is called transfer , which is performed in the operating room without sedation since it does not produce pain and at the end the patient is informed of the date of the pregnancy test.

 What about the remaining embryos?

-In order to be able to use the good quality embryos not transferred in a later cycle and without the need for a new ovarian stimulation, the vitrification of the embryos is carried out, which can be used if you want to try again to have a child.
+In order to be able to use good quality embryos not transferred in a later cycle and without the need for a new ovarian stimulation, the vitrification of embryos , which can be used if you want to try again to have a child.